Ninjalice/HEPATITIS_C_MODEL/README.md

     ├── src/                  <- Source code for use in this project │   ├── __init__.py
     │   ├── data.py           <- Scripts to download or generate data
-    │   ├── features.py       <- Scripts to turn raw data into features
+    │   ├── train.py          <- Scripts to train models
     │   ├── models.py         <- Scripts to train models and make predictions
     │   └── visualization.py  <- Scripts to create exploratory visualizations
     │
     ├── requirements.txt      <- The requirements file for reproducing the environment └── README.md             <- The top-level README for developers

 ## Docs